 Group Leader: Janet Bureau

-Meeting: Monthly, usually the last Friday of the month.
+Meeting: Monthly, usually the last Friday of the month at 14:30.

 Venue: Various – contact Group leader